peteroupc/html3dutil/doc/MathUtil.md

 Returns a 4x4 matrix representing a <a href="tutorial-camera.md">perspective projection</a>,
 given an X axis field of view.
-When just this matrix is used to transform vertices, the X, Y, and Z coordinates within the view volume (as is the case in WebGL) will range from -W to W (where W is the fourth component of the transformed vertex) and increase from left to right and bottom to top.
-For a matrix in which Z coordinates range from 0 to W, divide the 15th element of the result (zero-based index 14) by 2.

-This method is designed for enabling a <a href="tutorial-glmath.md">right-handed coordinate system</a>.
-To adjust the result of this method for a left-handed system, reverse the sign of the 9th, 10th, 11th, and 12th elements of the result (zero-based indices 8, 9, 10, and 11).
+See <a href="MathUtil.md#MathUtil.mat4perspective">mat4perspective()</a> for information on the meaning of coordinates when using this matrix and on adjusting the matrix for different coordinate systems.

 #### Parameters

 * `fovX` (Type: number)<br>X axis field of view, in degrees, that is, the shortest angle between the left and right clipping planes.
 Should be less than 180 degrees.
 (The smaller this number, the bigger close objects appear to be.
 As a result, zooming out can be implemented by raising this value, and zooming in by lowering it.)
 * `aspectRatio` (Type: number)<br>The ratio of width to height of the viewport, usually the scene's aspect ratio.
-* `near` (Type: number)<br>The distance, in eye space, from the "camera" to the near clipping plane.
-Objects closer than this distance won't be seen.
+* `near` (Type: number)<br>The distance, in eye space, from the "eye" to the near clipping plane.
+Objects closer than this distance won't be seen.<br>See <a href="MathUtil.md#MathUtil.mat4perspective">mat4perspective()</a> for further information on this parameter.

-This value should be greater than 0, and should be set to the highest distance from the "camera" that the application can afford to clip out for being too close, for example, 0.5, 1, or higher.
-* `far` (Type: number)<br>The distance, in eye space, from the "camera" to the far clipping plane.
-Objects farther than this distance won't be seen.<br>This value should be greater than 0 and should be set so that the absolute ratio of "far" to "near" is as small as the application can accept. ("near" is usually less than "far", so that Z coordinates increase from near to far in the direction from the back to the front of the "eye", as they do in WebGL when just this matrix is used to transform vertices.
-If "near" is greater than "far", Z coordinates increase in the opposite direction.)<br> In the usual case that "far" is greater than "near", depth buffer values will be more concentrated around the near plane than around the far plane due to the perspective projection.
-The greater the ratio of "far" to "near", the more concentrated the values will be around the near plane, and the more likely two objects close to the far plane will have identical depth values.
-(Most WebGL implementations support 24-bit depth buffers, meaning they support 16,777,216 possible values per pixel.)
+* `far` (Type: number)<br>The distance, in eye space, from the "eye" to the far clipping plane.
+Objects farther than this distance won't be seen.<br>See <a href="MathUtil.md#MathUtil.mat4perspective">mat4perspective()</a> for further information on this parameter.

 #### Return Value